 - Baby’s arms and legs become limp.

-- Baby starts pulling away or starts moving his/her head away from the breast.
+- Baby starts pulling away or moving their head away from the breast.

-If it happens that your baby does need to be supplemented, it is always best to introduce a lactation aid or other alternative feeding method instead of an artificial nipple, to avoid nipple confusion.
+Suppose your baby does need to be supplemented.
+In that case, it is always best to introduce a lactation aid or other alternative feeding method instead of an artificial nipple to avoid nipple confusion.